 Implementing SSH Multifactor Authentication Using Multiple, Layered Rules

-Implementing SSH multifactor authentication using multiple, layered rules allows for more granular Access Control such as controlling who and when endpoints may be accessed.
+Implementing SSH-MFA using multiple, layered rules allows for more granular Access Control such as controlling who and when endpoints may be accessed.
 This process requires four (4) primary steps:

 1. Rules Creation